Norah Neilson Gray: World War One

 During World War I Gray produce some of her most notable work.
 The Country's Charge, from 1915, depicts a woman and child wrapped in a shawl.
 The painting was shown at the Royal Academy and sold for the benefit of the Red Cross and then donated to the Royal Free Hospital.
 Her painting The Belgian in Exile, which was completed in 1915, shows a Belgian refugee from Liège who had fled to Scotland after his country was invaded.
 The painting was shown in Glasgow in 1916, at the Royal Academy in 1917 and at the Paris Salon in 1921 where it was awarded the bronze medal.

 During the War, Gray volunteered as a nurse with the Scottish Women's Hospitals and was sent to France where she also found time to paint and sketch.
-A painting Hôpital Auxilaire 1918 from that time was offered to the Imperial War Museum but the Women's Work Sub-committee of the Museum refused to accept it and requested a painting showing a woman doctor instead.
+A painting Hôpital Auxilaire 1918 from that time was offered to the Imperial War Museum but the Women's Work Sub-committee of the Museum refused to accept it and requested a painting showing Miss Frances Ivens and other women involved in the care of wounded French soldiers.
 Hôpital Auxilaire 1918 shows the vaulted 13th-century Royaumont Abbaye, near Paris, where women had organised a hospital to treat the casualties of the war.
 The hospital was staffed by Scottish Women's Hospitals, under the direction of the French Red Cross.
 Her second painting of Royaumont Abbaye, entitled The Scottish Women's Hospital In The Cloister of the Abbaye at Royaumont.
 Dr Frances Ivens inspecting a French patient was accepted by the IWM in 1920.